Sharp Hardy space estimates for multipliers: Introduction

 Let $\mathscr S (\rn)$ denote the Schwartz space and $\mathscr S'(\rn)$ the space of tempered distributions on $\rn$.
 For the Fourier transform of $f\in \mathscr S(\rn)$ we use the definition $\widehat{f}(\xi):=\int_{\rn}{f(x)e^{-2\pi i\langle x,\xi\rangle}}dx$ and denote by $f^{\vee}(\xi):=\widehat{f}(-\xi)$ the inverse Fourier transform of $f$.
 We also extend these transforms to the space of tempered distributions.

 Given a bounded function $\sigma$ on $\rn$, the multiplier operator $T_{\sigma}$ is defined as for $f\in \mathscr S(\rn)$, where $\langle x,\xi\rangle$ is the dot product of $x$ and $\xi$ in $\rn$.
 The classical Mikhlin multiplier theorem \cite{Mik} states that if a function $\sigma$, defined on $\rn$, satisfies then the operator $T_{\sigma}$ admits a bounded extension in $L^p(\rn)$ for $1<p<\infty$.
 In \cite{Ho} H\"ormander sharpened Mikhlin's result, using the weaker condition for $s>n/2$, where $L^2_s $ denotes the standard $L^2$-based Sobolev space on $\rn$, $\Psi$ is a Schwartz function on $\rn$ whose Fourier transform is supported in the annulus $A_0=\{\xi:\,\,1/2<|\xi|<2\}$ and satisfies $\sum_{j\in \zz}{\widehat{\Psi}(2^{-j}\xi)}=1$, $\xi\not= 0$.
-Calder\'on and Torchinsky \cite{Ca_To} proved that if (\ref{hocondition}) holds for $s>n/p-n/2$, then $\sigma$ is a Fourier multiplier of Hardy space $H^p(\rn)$ for $0<p\leq 1$.
+Calder\'on and Torchinsky \cite{Ca_To} proved that if (\ref{hocondition}) holds for $s>n/p-n/2$, then $\sigma$ is a Fourier multiplier of Hardy space $H^p(\rn)$ for $0<p\le 1$.
 A different proof was given by Taibleson and Weiss \cite{Ta_We}.
-It turns out that the condition $s>n/\min{(1,p)}-n/2$ is optimal for boundedness to hold and it is natural to ask whether (\ref{hocondition}) can be weakened by replacing $L^{2}_s(A_0)$ by other spaces.
+It turns out that the condition $s>n/\min{(1,p)}-n/2$ is optimal for boundedness to hold and it is natural to ask whether (\ref{hocondition}) can be weakened.
 Baernstein and Sawyer \cite{Ba_Sa} obtained endpoint $H^p(\rn)$ estimates by using Herz space conditions for $\big( \sigma(2^j\cdot)\widehat{\Psi} \big)^{\vee}$.
 An endpoint $H^1-L^{1,2}$ estimate involving Besov space was given by Seeger \cite{Se1, Se2} and these estimates were improved and extended to Triebel-Lizorkin spaces by Seeger \cite{Se3} and Park \cite{Park}.
-Grafakos, He, Honz\'ik, and Nguyen \cite{Gr_He_Ho_Ng} replaced $L_s^2(\rn)$, $s>n/2$ in (\ref{hocondition}) by $L_s^r(\rn)$, $s> n/r$, while Grafakos and Slav\'ikov\'a \cite{Gr_Sl} recently improved this, replacing (\ref{hocondition}) by
+Using an interpolation method, Calder\'on and Torchinsky \cite{Ca_To} obtained $L^p$-boundedness for $T_\sigma$ in the range $|1/p-1/2|<s/n$ ($1<p<\infty$), replacing $L_s^2(A_0)$ in (\ref{hocondition}) by the $L^r$-based Sobolev space $L_s^r(A_0)$ for some $r>n/s$; this was revisited by Grafakos, He, Honz\'ik, and Nguyen \cite{Gr_He_Ho_Ng} who provided counterexamples indicating the optimality of the range of $p$'s.
+Recently, Grafakos and Slav\'ikov\'a \cite{Gr_Sl} improved this result, replacing (\ref{hocondition}) by